 Texas sheriff’s deputy dies after found with head injuries

-Authorities say a Texas sheriff's sergeant has died after being found in his car "with significant injuries to his head."
+A Texas sheriff's sergeant who didn't return from a break during his shift at the county jail was found in his car with severe head injuries and rushed to a hospital, where he died, authorities said.

-Tarrant County Sheriff Bill Waybourn says Sgt.
-Keith Shepherd was found Friday night inside his personal car in a downtown Fort Worth parking lot.
-The parking lot is across from the county jail, where Sheriff's Department Chief of Staff David McClelland says Shepherd was assigned.

-Deputies who found Shepherd initially reported that he had been shot, but Fort Worth police, who are leading the investigation, say there's no evidence that a shooting occurred.
-Authorities have not indicated how Shepherd suffered his injuries.
+The deputies who found Sgt.
+Keith Shepherd late Friday bleeding in his own car, which was in the parking lot of the Tarrant County jail in downtown Fort Worth, reported that he had been shot.
+But Fort Worth police, who are leading the investigation, said there's no evidence that a shooting occurred and that they are awaiting the medical examiner's determination of what caused Shepherd's injuries and death.

+"We've just got to follow the facts until we understand what happened," said Tarrant County Sheriff Bill Waybourn, who added that there's no apparent ongoing threat to the public.

+"We're going to take it one piece at a time and see if we can find the answers," he said.

 Comments